 Depending on the type of distribution and the specifics of the plan, you generally do not need your spouse's permission to cash out a 401(k).

 You normally can’t take your money out of a 401(k) without penalty unless you reach age 59 1/2 or leave your job.
 You can also withdraw money if you become disabled or if your employer terminates the plan without providing a replacement.
 Other permitted reasons are financial hardship and a reservist being called to active duty.
-If you cash out your 401(k) for any other reason, the Internal Revenue Service will charge a 10 percent penalty.
-You must begin taking distributions based on your life expectancy when you reach age 70 1/2, or the IRS will slap you with a 50 percent tax on the amount you should have withdrawn.
+If you cash out your 401(k) for a non-hardship reason and are under age 59 1/2, the Internal Revenue Service will charge a 10 percent penalty.

 The topic of spousal permission arises because of 401(k) beneficiary rules.
 Under the Employee Retirement Income Security Act of 1974, or ERISA, your spouse is automatically named as sole beneficiary of your account.
 You can’t name a different or additional beneficiary unless your spouse approves it in writing.
 The IRS states that a 401(k) plan may require an employee’s spouse to consent to a distribution, depending on the type of distribution and the plan specifics.

 Identifying Taxable Income

 You must include part or all of the money you take out of your 401(k) in your current taxable income.
 Tax is due on money stemming from pretax contributions, employer contributions and earnings.
 Your plan may also allow you to make after-tax contributions, which are not taxed when withdrawn.
 You can roll the money you withdraw into a traditional IRA to avoid current taxes.
 However, you can’t roll over money taken because of a hardship, a required distribution or an annuity payment.